Banks Can Charge Over 30% Interest On Credit Card Dues: Supreme Court

 The court said the ruling was contrary to the legislative intent of the Banking Regulation Act, 1949.

-In the opinion of the Supreme Court, banks had in no manner made any misrepresentation to deceive the credit card holders and the pre-conditions of "deceptive practice" and unfair method were manifestly absent.
+In the opinion of the top court, banks had in no manner made any misrepresentation to deceive the credit card holders and the pre-conditions of "deceptive practice" and unfair method were manifestly absent.

 The court said NCDRC had no jurisdiction to rewrite the terms of the contract entered between the banks and the credit card holders, which the parties had mutually agreed upon.